stevenschobert/instafeed.js/README.md

 - `links` (bool) - Wrap the images with a link to the photo on Instagram.
 - `limit` (number) - Maximum number of Images to add. __Max of 60__.
 - `resolution` (string) - Size of the images to get.
 Use __low_resolution__, __thumbnail__, or __standard_resolution__.
+- `before` (function) - Callback function called before fetching images from Instagram.
+- `success` (function(json)) - Callback function called when the Instagram API returns valid data, and before any images have been added to the DOM. (json data is the argument)
+- `after` (function) - Callback function called when images have been added to the page.
+- `error` (function(message)) - Callback function called when there is a problem fetching images from Instagram. (message string is the argument)

 ## Security Considerations